-Updated in 2006, on the occasion of moving the start/finish to Analy High School in Sebastopol.
+This course description was updated in 2006, on the occasion of moving the start/finish from Willowside Middle School to Analy High School in Sebastopol.

 Although the route has varied in small ways over the years, its defining features have always been its four big climbs (and the steep, twisting descents that follow): Trinity Grade, the Geysers, Skaggs Springs, and Fort Ross.
 Numerous smaller but pesky hills add to the overall challenge.
 Trinity, the Geysers, and Fort Ross are all double-summit climbs, while Skaggs Springs is a long series of climbs and descents.
 Few gradients on the course exceed 15%, but many climbs stay in the 8-12% range for long distances.

 The ride starts and ends on the north side of Sebastopol at Analy High School, a pleasant facility with parking, rest rooms, and showers.
-The course heads north and east for six flat miles to the city of Santa Rosa and takes the next seven miles to cross the city (usually very quiet at that hour in the morning).
+The course heads north and east for six flat miles to the city of Santa Rosa and takes the next seven miles to cross the city.
+(The city is usually very quiet at that hour in the morning.
+There are close to 20 signals along the transit through the city.
+A pilot car will lead the riders through town, tripping as many of the signals as possible.)
 At 13 miles, the route becomes rural again, with the first rolling climb out of Bennett Valley.
 The first major ascent (at 25 miles) is Trinity Grade, a feature of the old Coors Classic stage race, and more recently of the Tour of California.
 The descent off the back side of Trinity often surprises over-eager riders: it’s steep, twisty, and sometimes wet with dew in the morning.
 A second, shorter climb leads to the top of Oakville Grade and the wide open, 50-mph downhill into Napa Valley.

 After lunch is when the Terrible Two gets truly terrible.
 The first half of the TT climbs 7500' in 110 miles.
 The second half climbs nearly 9000' in 90 miles, 5000' of it in the first 30 miles after lunch.
 It often takes riders up to three hours longer to complete the second century...if they finish it at all.
-Skaggs Springs--the road the Army Corps of Engineers built to bypass Lake Sonoma in 1981--is an endless series of steep, sun-baked climbs and false summits.
-It can be very hot (90°-110°).
-There will be two informal water stops along this stretch.
+Skaggs Springs—the road the Army Corps of Engineers built to bypass Lake Sonoma in 1981—is an endless series of steep, sun-baked climbs and false summits.
+It can be very hot (90°-115°).
+There will be two informal water stops along this stretch, ten miles apart.
 Eventually, the old road emerges from under the lake and the course returns to pavement from an earlier age...bumpier, but also shadier.
 After 15 miles of steep ups and downs, riders can recuperate on 12 mellow miles of downhills and rollers along the beautiful Gualala River.

 There is a rest stop at Kashia School (Rancheria) at mile 143.
 There is a notorious climb leading up to this rest stop: a wicked, 1.7 mile, 900' wall.
 After the stop, there is a steep, technical descent to the Gualala River, an easier 300' climb, then another tricky drop to the sea.
 At Stewarts Point, the route turns south along the ocean on Hwy 1.
 Temperatures are usually much cooler here and sometimes one can even catch a tailwind while cruising for 15 miles alongside the rugged beaches and pounding surf.
 Although this Hwy 1 section is considered easy, it actually adds nearly 1000' of climb to the total before reaching the next rest stop at Fort Ross (mile 162).
 It also features the heaviest traffic of the day.